Applicable portions of Massachusetts General Laws, Chapter 45, Section 21 that provide for town forest management in Sherborn read as follows:

 Town Forest Firewood Program

-The Town Forest Committee will continue the program in which volunteers clean up dead hardwood trees in the forest, buck and split the logs to stove/fireplace lengths, and offer the result to Town residents for a reasonable fee.
-The amount offered is a pickup truck load which is about 1/3rd of a cord or half that.
-The cost for seniors (age 60 and older) is $80.00 per load .
-The cost for younger residents is $115 for a load.
-Fees are to be paid by check to the Town of Sherborn and cover delivery and help in stacking.
+The Town Forest Committee announced that it would continue the program in which volunteers clean up dead hardwood trees in the forest, buck and split it to stove/fireplace lengths, and offer the result to Town residents for a below-market fee.
+The amount offered is a pickup truck load which is about 1/3rd of a cord.
+The cost is $80 per load for senior Sherborn citizens and $115 for non-seniors.
+The fees are to be paid by check to the Town of Sherborn and cover delivery and help in stacking.

-The Town Forest Committee expresses its thanks and appreciation to the volunteers who did this work last year.
-These were: Ken Adams, Bob Ambos, Jane Brame, Doug Brodie, Alan Dunn, Scott Embree, Julianne Huber, John Higley, Kelly McClintock, Bruce Muldoon, Dwight Robinson, Zack Spillman, Bill Thomas, Tom Trainor, Chris Tullman, Susan Tyler, Charlie Williams, and Stuart Williams
+The Town Forest Committee expresses its thanks and appreciation to the eighteen volunteers who did the work last year.
+These were: Ken Adams, Bob Ambos, Jane Brome, Doug Brodie, Alan Dunn, Scott Embree, John Higley, Julianne Huber, Jon Higley, Kelly McClintock, Bruce Muldoon, Dwight Robinson, Bill Thomas, Tom Trainor, Susan Tyler, Tom Urmstron, Charlie Williams, and Stuart Williams

 To request delivery of firewood call Bob at 508 655 1045.
 In addition, to establishing a date and time, please tell him what you will be burning it in (to make sure you get the right size) and where you will be stacking it.
 The firewood crew prefers that you store it inside.
 If you must store it outside, it must be protected from direct contact with the ground.